 A cost-effective alternative to traditional clustered systems is a small form factor server cluster with failover and inexpensive, scalable storage.
 Small form factor clusters offer failover for planned and unplanned outages to ensure high availability of critical applications.
 They also feature both manual and automatic failover and modular, hot-swappable components to reduce support requirements while maximizing uptime.

 These new systems offer scalable direct-attached hardware RAID-based storage, or shared DAS storage, that performs transparent failover in the event of a failure and enables IT non-specialists to make timely repairs, greatly streamlining remediation.

-LSI Syncro CS solutions are designed to provide HA application uptime at a fraction of the cost of traditional HA solutions and to greatly simplify deployments and management while reducing latency and power consumption.
-Using two RAID-enabled controller cards, the Syncro CS 9286-8e solution allows an administrator to build a redundant, simplified server failover cluster with volume servers and an off-the-shelf JBOD.
+Syncro solutions are designed to provide HA application uptime at a fraction of the cost of traditional HA solutions and to greatly simplify deployments and management while reducing latency and power consumption.
+Using two RAID-enabled controller cards, Syncro internal connect solutions allows an administrator to build a redundant, simplified server failover cluster with volume servers and an off-the-shelf JBOD.
 In DAS configurations that use serial attached SCSI (SAS) for controller-to-controller connectivity, Syncro CS clusters streamline shared server storage and provide continuous availability.

-For Cluster-in-a-Box (CiB) solutions like those provided by system integrators, LSI offers its Syncro CS 9271-8i solution.
+For Cluster-in-a-Box (CiB) solutions like those provided by system integrators, the Syncro external connect solutions are available.